Foundations of geometric approximate group theory

 \section{Convex-cocompact quasi-actions and conical limit points}

 The study of hyperbolic approximate groups amounts to the study of quasi-isometric quasi-actions on hyperbolic spaces, which are both proper and cocompact.
-If one weakens the notions of cocompactness, then one is naturally lead to the notion of convex-cocompact quasi-actions and the related notion of conical limit points.
+If one weakens the notions of cocompactness, then one is naturally lead to the notion of convex cocompact quasi-actions and the related notion of conical limit points.

 \begin{remark}[Limit sets of proper qiqacs] If one considers a proper qiqac of an approximate group $(\Lambda, \Lambda^\infty)$ on a proper geodesic hyperbolic space $X$ which is not cobounded, then there is still a boundary action of $(\Lambda, \Lambda^\infty)$ by homeomorphisms on the Gromov boundary $\partial X$ of $X$.
 In this situation, a $\Lambda^\infty$-invariant subset of the boundary is given by the \emph{limit set}